Towns' 35 points, 22 boards lead Wolves over Bulls, 111-96

 Justin Holiday had 14 points and 11 rebounds for the Bulls.

-Towns scored eight points as the Wolves started the period on a 12-2 run.
-Chicago committed three turnovers and shot 1 of 9 to start the quarter.
+"We have a stretch and we do some things out there that just, I know you guys see it, it makes you turn your head like, 'What the hell are we doing?'"
+LaVine said.
+"So, you know, I wish we didn't do that."

-Minnesota was playing in the third city in four nights and started the game 3-of-12 shooting.
+Minnesota started the game 3-of-12 shooting.
 Towns picked up the Wolves with 22 points in the second half.

-Andrew Wiggins and Robert Covington never recovered for the Wolves.
-Wiggins was scoreless on 0-for-12 shooting.
-Covington was 0 for 11 in the first half and finished 1 of 18 with four points.

-Rose picked up the slack by reaching 20 points for the seventh time in the last nine games.
+"He was terrific in so many different ways," Thibodeau said.
+"He mixed it up.
+The post was terrific.
+Playmaking was terrific.
+All-around game, the rebounding again.
+He's on a roll rebounding-wise.
+We played through him and we got a lot of good stuff off of that."

 TIP-INS

-Timberwolves: Minnesota held a 58-40 rebounding edge.
-The Wolves had 21 offensive rebounds leading to 29 second-chance points. .
-Towns had his third career game with at least 30 points and 20 rebounds.
-He secured a double-double in each half.
-It's his 10th double-double in 20 games this season. .
-Dario Saric had 19 points and 14 rebounds for his second double-double of the season.
-It's the third time in six games he's reached double figures in scoring for Minnesota since coming over from Philadelphia in the Butler trade.
+Timberwolves: Towns had his third career game with at least 30 points and 20 rebounds.
+He secured a double-double in each half, a feat he's accomplished 42 times in his career.
+It's his 10th double-double in 20 games this season.
+He also tied a season-high with six assists ...
+Rose reached 20 points for the seventh time in the past nine games.
+Saric, who came over from Philadelphia in the Butler trade, hit double-figures in scoring for the third time in six games for Minnesota.

 UP NEXT